nosoop/SM-TFCustomWeaponAttributes/README.md

 specifying damage multiplier returned as heals.
 * `exploding sapper timer`:  Modified so the attribute takes `key=value` pairs (instead of having to use multiple attributes).
 Also improved the weapon switch logic and timer handling.
+* `no secondary ammo from dispensers while active`:  Replaced one filthy hack with another.
+But it's a cleaner hack that only prevents gaining ammo from dispensers, instead of saving / restoring the secondary ammo count in the next frame.
+Gamedata also updated.

 [TF-OnTakeDamage]: https://github.com/nosoop/SM-TFOnTakeDamage